dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 ## Requirements:
 * Computer capable of running Python3 (Any Linux, Mac or PC can do this but you may need to install Python3 and/or additional modules)
-* Either:
-    - A Shelly EM installed and wired with 2 CT clamps: 1:Mains import (positive import, negative export) and 2:Inverter output (positive solar generation)
-    - A Solis string or hybrid inverter with cloud API access enabled (you need to issue a support ticket to Solis to enable this access)
+* A Solis string or hybrid inverter with cloud API access enabled (you need to issue a support ticket to Solis to enable this access)
+* An optional Shelly EM / EM Pro 50 installed and wired with 1 CT clamps for mains import (positive import, negative export)
-* The script runs as a small web server and you configure the details for your Shelly EM or Solis inverter
+* The script runs as a small web server and you configure the details for your inverter and optional Shelly device
 * If all goes to plan, you will get a nice dashboard that shows you live(ish) import and export and historical data from your inverter/monitor cloud API

 ## Basic steps to test